benc-uk/kube-workshop/01-cluster/readme.md

 ## 🔌 Connect to the Cluster

-To enable kubectl (and other tools) to access the cluster, run the following:
+To enable `kubectl` (and other tools) to access the cluster, run the following:

 ```bash
 az aks get-credentials --name $AKS_NAME --resource-group $RES_GROUP
 ```

-This will create Kubernetes config file in your home directory `~/.kube/config` which is the default location, used by kubectl.
+This will create Kubernetes config file in your home directory `~/.kube/config` which is the default location, used by `kubectl`.

 Now you can run some simple `kubectl` commands to validate the health and status of your cluster:

 ```bash